kromerm/adfbuild2018/README.md

 ## ARM Template

 The ARM Template JSON and associated ARM Template Parameters JSON files contain the Azure Data Factory that I built and used at the Build conference.
-To install this factory, deploy the template with the parameters file to Azure [with these instructions] (https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy).
+To install this factory, deploy the template with the parameters file to Azure [with these instructions](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy).

 In that factory you will see a series of ADF objects: